 Montana ski town roiled by white supremacist 'troll army'

-Richard Spencer, who leads a movement mixing racism, white nationalism and populism, speaks Dec.
-6 at Texas A&M University in College Station, Texas.
+In this Dec.
+6, 2016 file photo, Richard Spencer, who leads a movement that mixes racism, white nationalism and populism, speaks at the Texas A&M University campus in College Station, Texas.
 The Montana ski resort town of Whitefish is an unlikely flashpoint between white supremacists and residents trying to preserve the small town's reputation as a welcoming vacation destination.

 Add your comments below